Tangled: Before Ever After: Plot

 Rapunzel and Cassandra sneak out of the castle and venture into the woods.
 Cassandra takes Rapunzel to the former location of the healing flower that saved her and her mother.
-In its place, mysterious thorn-like rocks have appeared that are unbreakable.
+In its place, mysterious thornlike rocks have appeared that are unbreakable.
 As Rapunzel examines the area, she is struck by magic the moment she lays a finger on one of the rocks.
 Part of her hair begins to glow, and more of those mysterious rocks suddenly sprout from the ground.
 Rapunzel and Cassandra run away, chased by a trail of sprouting rocks.
 When they make it out of the woods, Rapunzel's long blonde hair has grown back, with Rapunzel and Cassandra not having a clue why.
 As the morning of her coronation day rises, Rapunzel and Cassandra sneak back into the castle and try to get rid of the hair, but they discover that it is unbreakable like the thorns.
 Eugene sneaks into the room and discovers the hair, but they all know that Rapunzel's parents cannot know about it.
 In order to hide it, Rapunzel wears an over-sized wig.
 While Rapunzel is having breakfast with her parents, several crooks (under the orders of the mysterious Lady Caine) are committing crimes throughout the kingdom to intentionally get caught and be taken to the dungeons of the castle.

 During Rapunzel's coronation ceremony, the royal family is confronted by Lady Caine, who had disguised herself as a visiting duchess and freed the prisoners from the dungeons.
-Lady Caine seeks vengeance on King Frederic for imprisoning her father after Rapunzel was kidnapped, despite his simply being a petty thief.
-While Frederic and the rest of the royal guests are locked in a cage, Rapunzel reveals her golden hair and uses it as a weapon to defeat the criminals with Eugene and Cassandra's help.
-Despite proving her worth, Frederic feels more insecure about Rapunzel's safety than ever before and learning the truth about her sneaking out, he forbids her to get out of the castle again without his permission.
+Lady Caine seeks vengeance on Frederic for imprisoning her father, whom she describes as "a simple petty thief", because Frederic imprisoned every criminal in the kingdom after Rapunzel was kidnapped by Mother Gothel when she was a baby, regardless of how severe their crimes were.
+While Frederic and the rest of the royal guests are locked in a cage, Rapunzel reveals her golden hair and uses it as a weapon to defeat the criminals with Eugene and Cassandra's help and Lady Caine and her pirate crew are arrested.
+Despite proving her worth, Frederic feels more insecure about Rapunzel's safety than ever before and learning the truth about her sneaking out, he forbids her to leave Corona again without his permission.

 Hurt by her father's decision, Rapunzel feels trapped once more but Eugene arrives and comforts her, uplifting her spirits.
 He apologizes for putting her on the spot with his proposal and Rapunzel apologizes for her reaction.
 Eugene promises Rapunzel that despite not understanding her decision, he will take their relationship slow.
-After he leaves, Rapunzel reads a message in the journal given to her by her mother and becomes inspired to live her life to the fullest despite the obstacles she will have to face.
+After he leaves, Rapunzel reads a message in the journal given to her by her mother, Queen Arianna, and becomes inspired to live her life to the fullest despite the obstacles she will have to face.

 A while later, a mysterious individual comes across the site of the magical flower, with more of the rocks now covering the area.